Which Mac ?

 We recommend an SSD Mac for overall performance, not too large as this will be expensive and you don't want to keep any content on the internal drive.
 So don't get a hard drive or a Fusion drive.

 The 2019 MacPro has thunderbolt ports and internal PCIe slots.
 Connect LTO drives using an ATTO SAS card in one of the slots or in an external Thunderbolt chassis.
 We would suggest the 12 or 16 core model with 32GB RAM and 256GB SSD along with the AMD Radeon Pro W5700X.

-The 2013 Mac Pro also has plenty of ports and can be used with an external Thunderbolt chassis.
+The 2013 Mac Pro also has plenty of ports and can be used with an external Thunderbolt chassis, however the recent Mac mini will give much better performance for workflow tasks.

 The original MacPro from 2008 onwards will run macOS 10.11, but the lack of ports is a limitation.

 The CPU speed will limit LTFS transfer speeds and if working with multiple drives then the limited bus performance will slow down job speed.

-Years ago I used to carry them around Soho in London and they weren't the lightest of machines, so even with a Thunderbolt chassis the 2018 Mac mini is far more portable and will give better performance for workflow usage.
+Years ago I used to carry them around Soho in London and they weren't the lightest of machines, so even with a Thunderbolt chassis the 2018 or 2020 Mac mini is far more portable and will give much better performance for workflow tasks.

 YoYotta Transcode uses a single system GPU, so adding an eGPU doesn't change much. eGPU units only work with Thunderbolt3 Macs which are already powerful.
-The system GPU has plenty of power for resizing and LUT processing used by the Transcode option.
+M1 Macs don't support eGPU.
+The system GPU in most Macs has plenty of power for resizing and LUT processing used by the Transcode option.
 The thing that speeds up transcoding is the processor, this is because decoding some codecs and encoding all codecs is a CPU task.
-This means that the CPU is normally the bottleneck.
+This means that the CPU is often the bottleneck.
 So rather than getting an eGPU, instead get the best processor option for your Mac.